Crookesbroom Attendance Officer is: Miss S Jones

 Rewards for Good Attendance and Punctuality

-At Crookesbroom, we recognise the importance of good attendance and punctuality and as a result, we reward the children in the following ways:
+At Crookesbroom, we recognise the importance of good attendance and punctuality and as a result, we reward the children with daily, half-termly, termly and yearly rewards.

 Crookesbroom Primary Academy Attendance Procedures

-If your child’s attendance drops below 96% without good reason, you will receive letter 1 informing you that we are concerned.
+If your child’s attendance drops below 96%, you will receive letter 1 informing you that we are concerned.

 If there are further absences, letter 2 will be sent.